Lakorthus/100-days-of-code/README.md

 **Thoughts**: I am so grateful for the opportunity to learn from the best.

+### Day 34: Oct 26, Wednesday

+**Today's Progress**: I have learned how to use SQL to create a database and how to use it to create a CRUD application using postman to test the endpoints.

+**Thoughts**: Hanza is a great coach, he always has a solution for every problem, at the personal level he is a great person and I am so grateful for the opportunity to learn from him.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)